ut-issl/c2a-aobc/README.md

 ### How to build and execute the project-specific repository

-- Please see the [README.md](./Example/README.md) in the `Example` directly.
+- Please see the [README.md](./Examples/README.md) in the `Examples` directly.

 ### How to join the development of this repository

 - When general users add new features or remove this repository's bugs, please make upstream pull requests from a forked repository.
-- Before making PRs, please carefully read the following `Development style`.
+- Before making PRs, please carefully read the following `Development style` for main developers.
 - If you have any questions, please feel free to ask us.